Kristina01111000/Drws_site/README.md

 - Get rid of 4 corners page, draft it
 - Look at youtube urls, have some go to the channel
 - Fix spacing under youtube video, have same amount of space below as is on top now
+- check email for changes he wants
+On the Profile page: Can you put non-binary as a gender; can you make birthdate optional, and not public; Can you make all other public defaults listed as such changed to for members only, and that even able to be changed by user?